calvinalvin/alexa-speechlet/README.md

  - interjection

-Note: The convenience fn are named `sayAs` + the camelized, capitalized version of the interpretation.
-So the convenience fn for "spell-out" would be `sayAsSpellOut(text)`
+Note: The convenience fn are named `sayAs` + the capitalized version of the interpretation with dashes removed.
+So the convenience fn for "spell-out" would be `sayAsSpellout(text)`

 See [here](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/speech-synthesis-markup-language-ssml-reference#say-as) for the Alexa documentation for say-as.
 If I am missing anything feel free to make a PR.